Neuromorphic Computing for Content-based Image Retrieval: Results

+Another observation is that the energy consumption for a small number of time steps does not scale linearly.
+For example, the energy consumption per inference for 128 time steps is only 4.0 times larger than 16 time steps (Table \ref{energy_comparison}).
+This is due to the constant portion of the energy needed for running each inference, which does not change by the number of time steps.

-Note that we use energy probes provided by Loihi NxSDK to get power and energy measurements of Loihi chips.
-For the CPU, we use Intelligent Platform Management Interface (IPMI) and system profiler information to measure power and integrate power readings to get energy.
-For the GPUs, we use Nvidia System Management Interface (nvidia-smi) to measure power and integrate power readings to get energy.
+We use energy probes provided by Loihi NxSDK to perform the power and energy measurements of the Loihi chips.
+For the CPUs, we use Intelligent Platform Management Interface (IPMI) and the system profiler information to measure the power consumption and then, we integrate the power readings over time to get the energy consumption.
+For the GPUs, we use NVIDIA System Management Interface (nvidia-smi)\cite{nvidia2021smi} to measure the power consumption and again, we integrate the power readings to get the energy consumption. \end{linenumbers}